So much more than “Marijuana! Prostitutes! Canals!”

-Sitting in the bar of our hostel in Amsterdam, my two travel companions and I were becoming a little reminiscent of our travels thus far.
+Sitting in the bar in Amsterdam, my two travel companions and I were becoming a little reminiscent of our travels thus far.
 Not wanting to leave and definitely not wanting to sit on a train for six hours, we all agreed on how much we had loved our stay in Amsterdam.
 It had become a habit to take a walking tour upon entry into a new city, and one of my friends commented on how much she loved our tour guide here.
 We all nodded in agreement.

 One of the themes that seem to emerge from my experiences abroad is the way in which my travels have changed my original perception of a thing or a place.
 Given that Amsterdam is a destination full of clichés, our tour guide, Dave, was especially helpful in aiding this process.
 Before the tour even started, Dave asked everyone, “What do you think of when you think of Amsterdam?”
 A clamor of voices shouted out the obvious: “Marijuana!
 Prostitutes!
 Canals!”
 With a subtle smile, he simply nodded his head and then promptly started the tour.